 The UT Student Counseling Center (SCC), a department within the Division of Student Life, is the university’s primary facility for personal counseling, psychotherapy, and community intervention.
 It provides direct service to students and to spouses or partners of students in conjoint therapy.

-The Center is a very pleasant place to work.
+The Center is a pleasant place to work.
 Staff relations are friendly and informal.
 This informality is balanced by an atmosphere of serious professional concern for clients, for programs, and for trainees.

 Staff members provide a variety of services for students, faculty and staff.
 Presenting problems range from mild situational stresses to acute psychiatric conditions and chronic dysfunctions.